- RCPCH response to COVID-19 - modified assessments table

 A mini-CEX is a formative assessment tool designed to generate useful feedback on your essential skills in a paediatric setting.

-There is no minimum number of mini-CEX assessments required.
+There is no minimum number of mini-CEX assessments.
 You should aim to provide quality assessments rather than meeting a given number.

 Each mini-CEX should represent a different clinical problem and could be targeted from a personal development plan you have set.
 You can choose the timing, problem and assessor.
 At least one of your mini-CEX assessments should be completed by your supervising consultant.